ahmedHisham2846/First_Bootstrap_training/README.md

 # CSS_Training
-After completing THML and CSS course, I apply my first CSS template as a training.
+After completing THML and CSS course, I learned to use bootstrap tool-kit to reduce my lines of CSS code